eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 **Authenticate to server and set headers.**

-Before we can query any data from Bad Flask App, we need to authenticate to the server.
+Before we can query any data from Bad Flask App, we need a way to authenticate to the server.
 We only want to authenticate once and use that as the authorization header.
 This means we should add this as our `Suite Setup` in our `Settings` table.

 - Add a keyword `Authenticate And Set Headers`.
 - Add your new keyword as the `Suite Setup`.

 The endpoint for authentication is `/api/auth` and it allows only `POST` requests.
-Inside our `Authenticate And Set Headers` keyword, we should call the `Post` keyword to the authentication endpoint to get the authentication token.
+To understand it better you can use `curl` commandline tool to test that the endpoint answers and returns a token (as expected) with `curl -X POST http://localhost:5000/api/auth`.
+The corresponding action inside our `Authenticate And Set Headers` keyword is to call the `Post` keyword to the authentication endpoint to get the authentication token.

 - Use `Post` keyword inside your `Authenticate And Set Headers` with the `/api/auth` endpoint.